 Joint Enterprise Murder

-In murder cases which involve an allegation of joint enterprise, the prosecution must prove that the principle offender is guilty in law for the main action of the murder.
-For more information on murder cases in general click the button on murder offences on the menu toolbar above.
+In murder cases which involve an allegation of joint enterprise, the prosecution must prove that the main offender is guilty in law for the main action of the murder.
+For more information on murder cases click here.